 When buying replacement furniture, you can generally claim back the exact price of the new item.
 But in most cases, this will have to be a like for like replacement of the original item.
 You can also claim wear and tear maintenance costs of up to 10 per cent of the annual rent.

-Discover more about our online letting agents for landlord services right here.
+Discover more about LetBritain, one of the best online letting agents for landlord services today.